 His first successes were the Admiralty Arch at Whitehall, and the interior apartments at Hatchlands.
 Adam was most often asked to remodel existing houses, so much of his work is interior.
 Of the exteriors for which he was responsible, Bowood House and the Admiralty Arch are the best surviving examples.

-Some of his best surviving work can be seen at Syon House, Kedleston Hall, Harewood House, Osterly, Kenwood, Bowood, Croome Court, Mersham-le-Hatch, Newby Hall, Nastell Priory, and the mock medieval Culzean Castle.
+Some of his best surviving work can be seen at Syon House, Kedleston Hall, Harewood House, Osterley, Kenwood, Bowood, Croome Court, Mersham-le-Hatch, Newby Hall, Nostell Priory, and the mock medieval Culzean Castle.
 Adam was also the author of two widely read books on architecture, and his style was widely imitated, notably by James Wyatt, whose work irritated Adam immensely.